Orange and blue is the most common color combination in photography. Do you know why?

 Your model can be visually separated from the background, and the image is easy to understand.

 How to Use Orange and Blue in Photography

-Orange and blue are great when used on purpose.
-If it’s used automatically, without thought, it becomes a disaster.
+Orange and blue are excellent when used on purpose.
+If it’s applied automatically, without thought, it becomes a disaster.
 You don’t want your photo to look like a frame from Transformers 2.

 Actually, there’s a strong parallel between photography and movies.
 Some filmmakers use orange and blue to distinguish day and night, interiors and exteriors, and reflect different moods.

 Other color everything in orange and blue because it looks cool.
 You want to be like Wes Anderson.
 Not Michael Bay.

 The best way to get a sense of color is to experiment with bold colors and geometric shapes.

 Pick a background, orange or blue.
 Pick some objects of a contrasting color.
 And try to arrange them in a minimalist composition.